dotnet/docs-maui/docs/user-interface/styles/css.md

 ### Load a style sheet in XAML

-A style sheet can be loaded and parsed with the `StyleSheet` class before being added to a `ResourceDictionary`:
+A style sheet can be loaded and parsed with the `StyleSheet` class before being added to a <xref:Microsoft.Maui.Controls.ResourceDictionary>:

 ```xaml
 <Application ...>